withr/withr.github.io/_posts/2017-01-18-multiprocess-max-number-processess.md

 From above figure, we can say:

-1. Time consumming of saving files on HDD is longer than on SDD when max number of processess smaller than the number of CPU cores, but faster when max number of processess bigger than the number of CPU cores.
+1. Time consuming of saving files on HDD is longer than on SDD when max number of processes smaller than the number of CPU cores, but faster when max number of processes bigger than the number of CPU cores (strange!).

-2. Increase the max number of processess will always make the process faster, but the most efficient range are less than two times of the number of CPU cores.
-So, set the max number of processes to two times of number of CPU cores will make sense.
+2. Increase the max number of processes will always make the process faster, but the most efficient range are less than two times of the number of CPU cores.
+Therefore, set the max number of processes to 16 on a 8-core CPU will make sense.

 3. The difference on HDD and SDD is not very big.